accelazh/accelazh.github.io/staging/2022-04-06-A-Holistic-View-of-Distributed-Storage-Architecture-and-Design-Space.md

 Succinct represents a family of data compression algorithms with interesting "__self-indexing__" property.
 See below.
 I add a special section for it.
 They quite match the usecase for DNA indexing & searching.
 They can also be used for in-memory indexing, and compressing in-memory data while supporting DB queries.

-  * The compressed size is close to the entropy limit ([Succinct wiki](https://en.wikipedia.org/wiki/Succinct_data_structure)).
+  * The compressed size is close to the __entropy limit__ ([Succinct wiki](https://en.wikipedia.org/wiki/Succinct_data_structure)).
 I.e. the compression ratio is near the classic block-based compression.

   * Supports point/range query, and especially text search, __in-place__ on the compressed data.
 There is NO separated index, but the performance is close to using an index, much faster than a full scan.
 Supporting text search is handy for DNA sequencing.

     * I.e. Succinct can be used to replace in-memory index, especially a secondary index.
 Besides, succinct also compresses your data.

-  * Querying/lookup in Succinct data structure usually involves several address jumps in its internal data structure (e.g. Compressed Suffix Array).
+  * Querying/lookup in Succinct data structure usually involves several __address jumps__ in its internal data structure (e.g. Compressed Suffix Array).
 This is OK for in-memory indexing/compression, but may not be as handy for on-disk data compression.
 Besides, sequential read throughput / reading a large block may also be a concern.

-  * Succinct data structure is usually slow to build, compared to classic block-based compression.
-Once built, it is usually hard to modify.
-Though supporting various queries, succinct data structure can be slow for sequential scan.
+  * Succinct data structure is usually __slow to build__, compared to classic block-based compression.
+Once built, it is usually __hard to modify__.
+Though supporting various queries, succinct data structure can be __slow for sequential scan__.

-    * In column-oriented DB, common columnar compression algorithms (e.g. RLE) make powerful alternatives to Succinct data structure.
+    * In column-oriented DB, common __columnar compression__ algorithms (e.g. RLE) make powerful alternatives to Succinct data structure.
 Columnar compression algorithms also support directly executing DB queries.
 They are also easier and faster to modify.
 They get much wider adopted in DB.

 There are a few most commonly used Succinct data structures